swagkarna/HSCAP/README.md

 ### Prerequisites

-These packages are needed to run HSCAP, if you don't have them you can install each one yourself or let HSCAP do it for you.
+These packages are needed to run HSCAP, if you don't have them you can install each one yourself or **let HSCAP install these packages for you**.

 ```
 mdk3          - sudo apt-get install mdk3